darklang/docs/docs/your-first.md

 ## External API Call

-Dark has built-in standard libraries for working with external HTTP Calls (`HTTP` and `HTTPClient`).
+Dark has built-in standard libraries for working with external HTTP Calls (`HTTP` and `HttpClient`).
 This allows you to work with any external REST APIs.

 In this Tutorial, we'll send the Daily Report we created to Airtable, so other team members can see it.